 Morphological Traits

-Shoot and root length (cm): SL and RL sesame genotypes after 30 days of sowing was recorded at 12, 24, 36 and 48h of waterlogging during kharif 2021 and 2022 as shown in Table 1 and 2 repectively.
-During both year SL was found to be significantly (p<0.05) differed with respect to Genotypes (G) and Waterlogging duration (WD) while G×WD, was found to non significant (p>0.0.5) indicates SL of all genotypes decreased uniformly.
-But RL showed significant variations with respect to G, WD and their interactions during both year.
-SL of GT 2 was consistently maximum during both year, with a mean of 44.64 cm, followed by Purva 1 (43.67 cm), GT 10 (41.52 cm) and GT 4 (32.66 cm).
-Similarly, root length of GT (9.94 cm) was longest followed by genotypes Purva 1 (8.63 cm), GT 10 (8.52) and GT 4 (7.94 cm).
-SL and RL remain smaller with increase in waterlogging duration as compared to 12 h stress, across the genotypes.
+Shoot and root length (cm): SL and RL sesame genotypes after 30 days of sowing were recorded at 12, 24, 36 and 48h of waterlogging during kharif 2021 and 2022, as shown in Tables 1 and 2 respectively.
+During both years SL was found to be significantly (p<0.05) differed with respect to Genotypes (G) and Waterlogging duration (WD), while G×WD was found to non-significant (p>0.0.5) indicating SL of all genotypes decreased uniformly.
+But RL showed significant variations with respect to G, WD and their interactions during both years.
+SL of GT 2 was consistently maximum during both years, with a mean of 44.64 cm, followed by Purva 1 (43.67 cm), GT 10 (41.52 cm) and GT 4 (32.66 cm).
+Similarly, the root length of GT (9.94 cm) was the longest, followed by genotypes Purva 1 (8.63 cm), GT 10 (8.52) and GT 4 (7.94 cm).
+SL and RL remain smaller with an increase in waterlogging duration as compared to 12 h stress, across the genotypes.
 The genotype GT 2 maintained higher SL and RL under waterlogging in comparison to all the genotypes.

-Shoot and root dry weight: SDW and RDW were recorded for different waterlogging duration and data were presented in Table 3 and 4.
-The analysis of variance revealed significant (p<0.05) main effect of genotype, waterlogging duration and interactions of genotype and waterlogging duration for root and shoot dry weight during both year kharif 2021 and 2022.
-This indicates that SDW and RDW decreases with increase in waterlogging duration across all the genotypes during both year.
+Shoot and root dry weight: SDW and RDW were recorded for different waterlogging durations and data were presented in Tables 3 and 4.
+The analysis of variance revealed significant (p<0.05) main effects of genotype, waterlogging duration and interactions of genotype and waterlogging duration for root and shoot dry weight during both years, kharif 2021 and 2022.
+This indicates that SDW and RDW decrease with an increase in waterlogging duration across all the genotypes during both years.
 Purva 1 maintained the maximum SDW, followed by GT 2, GT4 and GT 10 with minimum per cent decrease after 48 h of waterlogging.
-However RDW was maintained maximum in GT 2 after 48 h of waterlogging, followed by genotypes Purva 1, GT 10 and GT 4 during both year.
-Genotypes GT 2 also showed resilience under waterlogging as indicated by minimum per cent decrease in RDW during both year.
+However, RDW was maintained at maximum in GT 2 after 48 h of waterlogging, followed by genotypes Purva 1, GT 10 and GT 4 during both years.
+Genotypes GT 2 also showed resilience under waterlogging as indicated by the minimum per cent decrease in RDW during both years.

 Root anatomy

-Aerenchyma area and number of lacunae: Waterlogging cause shortage of oxygen supply leads to the induction of aerenchyma formation.
-ANOVA indicates that G, WD and G×WD for aerenchyma area and number of lacunae significantly (p<0.05) differed during both year of experimentation (Table 6 and 7).
-These indicates that AA and NL was increased under waterlogging duration irrespective of the genetics of genotypes.
-The maximum aerenchyma area was recorded in GT 2 after 48 h of waterlogging, however per cent increase in AA was maximum in GT 4 with respect to 12 h.
-On an average of both year GT 2 have 0.35 mm2, followed by Purva 1 (0.32 mm2), GT 10 (0.22 mm2) and GT 4 (0.13 mm2).
-Number of lacunae was also recorded maximum in GT 2, followed by Purva 1, GT 10 and GT 4.
+Aerenchyma area and number of lacunae: Waterlogging causes a shortage of oxygen supply, leading to the induction of aerenchyma formation.
+ANOVA indicates that G, WD and G×WD for aerenchyma area and number of lacunae significantly (p<0.05) differed during both years of experimentation (Tables 6 and 7).
+These indicate that AA and NL were increased under waterlogging duration irrespective of the genetics of genotypes.
+The maximum aerenchyma area was recorded in GT 2 after 48 h of waterlogging; however per cent increase in AA was maximum in GT 4 with respect to 12 h.
+On average of both years GT 2 has 0.35 mm2, followed by Purva 1 (0.32 mm2), GT 10 (0.22 mm2) and GT 4 (0.13 mm2).
+The number of lacunae was also recorded as maximum in GT 2, followed by Purva 1, GT 10 and GT 4.
 The maximum per cent increase after 48 h with respect to 12 h during 2021 was recorded in GT 2 (118.18 %) and Purva 1 (116.67 %) during Kharif 2022.